Meet Mark Yaxley, CEO of Strategic Wealth Preservation

-An accomplished salesperson, marketer and consultant in the precious metals field, Mark serves as the Managing Director for Strategic Wealth Preservation (SWP), a fully integrated precious metals dealer and secure storage facility located in Grand Cayman.
+An accomplished salesperson, marketer and consultant in the precious metals field, Mark serves as the CEO for Strategic Wealth Preservation (SWP), a fully integrated precious metals dealer and secure storage facility located in Grand Cayman.
 SWP and Cayman Enterprise City (CEC) have held a strategic partnership since 2016 with a focus on Cayman Commodities & Derivatives Centre, a development project by CEC.

 Mark began working with gold and silver in 2006 when he joined Kitco Metals Inc. and is an expert in gold and silver products and services including; bullion sales, secure storage solutions, global logistics and registered investment accounts including RRSPs and IRAs.
 Originally from Montreal, Quebec Mark has bid farewell to snowy winters and embraced a career closer to the beach.